 The Botanics Shop is situated in the West Gate Entrance and will be open during Christmas at the Botanics until 10pm.

 What will happen if the weather is bad?
 Will the trail be cancelled?

 Christmas at the Botanics is an outdoor illuminated trail.
 If the weather presents a hazard and a risk to safety, any decision to cancel the illuminated trail will be taken by 2pm on the day of the illuminated trail.
-If you booked your ticket online or by telephone via SEE Tickets, you will be notified by email and text message and you will be informed of the re-booking process.
+You will be notified by email and text message and you will be informed of the re-booking process.
 We advise you to check the website for the latest updates and before you travel.

 If I am unable to attend on a different day, can I get a refund?

 If the illuminated trail is cancelled in line with the cancellation policy and ticket holders are not able to attend an alternative night offered, then a refund will be considered on a case-by-case basis.
 Where a refund is due, the ticket must be returned within 28 days following the illuminated trail date.
 We can also offer a voucher for the following year.
 The transaction fee is not refundable under any circumstances.

 I have booked for the wrong day - can I transfer over to another day?

 I have lost my ticket, what can I do?

 If your tickets are lost or if you require your E-Tickets to be re sent to you, please contact SEE Tickets here.
 Please note that you will need to have your Reference Number at hand and this will render your original tickets invalid.